Understanding the airline consolidator

 If you’ve spent any time in the travel industry, or even consider yourself a frequent traveler, you may be familiar with the term “airline consolidator.”
 Even so, many travel agents remain a little uncertain of what an airline consolidator does or why they should use one.
 We’ve pulled together some of the top questions surrounding airline consolidators and the reasons to start using one!

 What is an airline consolidator?

+In short, an airline consolidator is a wholesaler for airline tickets.
 An airline consolidator contracts with an airline to sell seats at a special, discounted price.
-The consolidator sells these seats to qualified travel agents who are representing their client.
+The consolidator sells these seats to qualified travel agents who are representing their clients.

 Essentially, an airfare consolidator is a discount channel that airlines use to offload a certain amount of inventory at a lower price to get the highest possible “load factor.”
 Some retailers will use the same strategy to sell clothes at a cheaper price via their discount store knowing that certain customers will never pay full price.
 But the store doesn’t want that price available to anyone except the true bargain shopper, aka the travel agent.

 2. Airline consolidators fill airplane seats

 Airlines have pretty strong motivation to fill their planes.
 Every empty seat is revenue that is lost forever.
 That is why an airline will often, much to their travelers’ outrage, overbook flights.
 Airlines use consolidators to sell their excess inventory and make sure every seat is filled.
 They release this inventory to consolidators in what’s called a booking class or a “bucket.”
 The number of seats an airline offers for the bulk fares or “bucket” fares fluctuates based on the airlines’ need to offload inventory.

 Why should you use an airline consolidator?